my-lambda-projects/Lambda/0-notes/my-notes/REACT/REPOS/react-js/react-part-2-component-state.md

 - State should not be mutated directly.
 A copy of state should be created and then updated using `this.setState`
   - Incorrect way -
     ```javascript
-    this.state.message = 'new message';
+    this.state.message = "new message";
     ```
   - Correct way -
     ```javascript
     this.setState({
-      message: 'new message'
+      message: "new message",
     });
     ```
 - The important thing to remember about `setState` is that it causes the component to re-render.
 Well, in introduction to React, we have learnt that React follows a special path called the **React cycle**.
 So, when state is updated using `setState`, React goes into the **React cycle** and then the changes are compared to the previous **React virtual DOM element** and the changes are made accordingly and are reflected in the UI.